kirru2198/Python/Loops/While_Loop.md

 ```

 This will result in an **error** because Python does not know what the current value of `x` is.
 We must always **initialize a variable before updating it**.
+> This will result in an error because Python does not know what the current value of x is.
+We must always give a variable a starting value before updating it.

 🔴 **Key Takeaway**:
 You **must initialize** a variable **before updating** it.
 This is a common source of bugs, especially when working with loops.